Diocese of Cheyenne: 1900 to 1950

-On June 10, 1902 Pope Leo XIII appointed Reverend James Keane from the Archdiocese of St. Paul as the third bishop of Cheyenne.
+On June 10, 1902, Pope Leo XIII appointed James Keane from the Archdiocese of St. Paul as the third bishop of Cheyenne.
 Keane came to Wyoming at a time of increasing population and economic expansion.
 Keane successfully recruited priests to serve in the diocese.
 The diocese was incorporated according to Wyoming law.
 The diocesan parishes were also incorporated, with the bishop, the pastor and two lay trustees serving as a corporate board for each parish.

 Keane was successful in his appeals to the newly formed Catholic Church Extension Society for funds to expand the church across the state.
 He also directed the building of Cheyenne's St. Mary's Cathedral and a new episcopal residence.
 The cathedral was dedicated in 1909.
 He served as bishop for nine years in Cheyenne before being named archbishop of the Archdiocese of Dubuque in 1911.

-On January 19, 1912, Reverend Patrick McGovern from the Diocese of Omaha was appointed the fourth bishop of Cheyenne, by Pope Pius X. On August 2, 1947, Reverend Hubert Newell of the Archdiocese of Denver was appointed as coadjutor bishop of the Diocese of Cheyenne to assist McGovern by Pope Pius XII.
+On January 19, 1912, Reverend Patrick McGovern from the Diocese of Omaha was appointed the fourth bishop of Cheyenne by Pope Pius X. On August 2, 1947, Reverend Hubert Newell of the Archdiocese of Denver was appointed as coadjutor bishop of the Diocese of Cheyenne to assist McGovern by Pope Pius XII.

 1950 to present

-In 1951, after 39 years as bishop, McGovern died and Newell automatically succeeded him as bishop.
+In 1951, after 39 years as bishop, McGovern died, and Newell automatically succeeded him as bishop.
 Newell established the diocesan newspaper, The Wyoming Catholic Register, in 1952, citing the need to communicate with parishioners.
 Also in 1952, he dedicated the new DePaul Hospital in Cheyenne.
 As part of a national initiative to involve women more in Catholic activities, Newell set up a Council of Catholic Women in Cheyenne.
 It was followed by other councils in Wyoming communities and by the Wyoming Council of Catholic Women in 1953.
 It was accredited by the National Council of Catholic Women that same year.
 Newell resigned in 1978.

-On April 25, 1978, Pope Paul VI named Auxiliary Bishop Joseph Hart as the sixth bishop of Cheyenne.During his tenure as bishop, Hart established the annual Bishop's Appeal and ordained 25 priests for the diocese.On December 14, 1999, Reverend David L. Ricken was appointed as coadjutor bishop of the diocese by Pope John Paul II.
+On April 25, 1978, Pope Paul VI named Auxiliary Bishop Joseph Hart as the sixth bishop of Cheyenne.
+During his tenure as bishop, Hart established the annual Bishop's Appeal and ordained 25 priests for the diocese.
+On December 14, 1999, David L. Ricken was appointed as coadjutor bishop of the diocese by Pope John Paul II.
 Hart resigned in 2001 and Ricken automatically succeeded him as bishop of Cheyenne.

 While bishop of Cheyenne, Ricken co-founded Wyoming Catholic College in Lander, Wyoming, established the Wyoming School of Catholic Thought at Wyoming Catholic College, and founded the John Paul II Catholic School in Gillette, Wyoming.
 Ricken oversaw the building of a new building for St. Mary's Catholic School in Cheyenne.
 In 2008, Pope Benedict XVI named Ricken as bishop of the Diocese of Green Bay.